searchisko/search.jboss.org-ui/src/test/readme.md

 ## html

-Contains wrappers that allow execution of individual tests from `javascript` package (see above).
+Contains wrappers that allow execution of individual tests from `src/test/javascript` package (see above).
 Each test requires three files:

 1. HTML page
 2. shell script to generate dependencies script